Case study: Telling the story with the help of 3D visualization

 Regarding camera angles the client chooses to stick with his vision, something that was not quite what we proposed.
 Same applied with the mood to create.
 In other words, he decided to change things according to what he thinks is best.Admittedly, that was my mistake as the team leader of this project for allowing such changes in and not discussing these things more properly.I just want to clarify one thing which I noted by reading a lot of 3D forums in internet and what we have experienced ourselves too: almost all clients who seek the services of a 3D studio often forget what they’re paying for.
 Let me remind this: that good 3D studios are paid for their knowledge, skills and vision of how the final result should look like, not for being a pair of hands and do whatever client wants…

-Also, almost all clients make the same mistakes over and over again.
-They completely forget and even omit the aspect of emotions and storytelling and focus only on building’s details, which are in most cases disregarded by vast majority of public.
+Almost all clients, who order 3D visualization service, make the same mistakes over and over again.
+They completely forget and even omit the aspect of emotions and storytelling and focus only on building’s details, which are in most cases disregarded by the vast majority of the public.
 And this is very pity.

 Architects order 3D services a lot.
 And looking from an architect’s perspective, I believe that he wanted to show his best works on the building he created; the problem is, to whom does he want to show his work?
 His potential customers would not be interested in those tiny technical details unless they are also architects themselves.